 How do I find a contractor for a small renovation project?

-Start with the City of Ottawa's Building Code Services (613-580-2424) to understand if your project needs permits.
-Even small renovations like bathroom updates, electrical work, or structural changes typically require permits in Ottawa.
-The city's online portal at ottawa.ca/building lets you search permit requirements by project type.
+Start with the City of Ottawa's Building Code Services at 613-580-2424 to understand if your project needs permits.
+Even "small" renovations like bathroom updates, electrical work, or structural changes typically require permits in Ottawa.
+The permit application will tell you what trade licenses are required.

 Ready to Start Your Project?